easybuilders/easybuild-tutorial/docs/practical_information/README.md

 This is mainly to avoid that anything from the host environment or your home directory "leaks" into the container, which could interfere with the hands-on exercises.

+***Limitation: `/easybuild` is read-only***

+When the Docker container image is being run with Singularity, the `/easybuild` directory is read-only in the container.

+This creates problems for the demo and exercise in the [Hierarchical module naming schemes](../hmns) part of the tutorial, because EasyBuild still requires write access to `/easybuild/software` even when generating module files in a different location outside of `/easybuild`.

 ***Output***

 When running the "`singularity run`" command shown above, you should see output like is shown below.